 Portable BBQ versus Disposable BBQ

 One thing I love about BBQ is that you can cook great food in some stunning locations.
-Throughout the years I have often used the disposable BBQ’s.
-They do a job but there is no comparison with purpose built portable BBQ’s.
+Throughout the years I have often used disposable BBQ’s.
+They do a job but there is no comparison with purpose-built portable BBQ’s.

-With a portable you will also be able to use the fuel you want.
-Using briquettes from Weber or the Australian Heat Beads, you will be able to get a long, not rushed cook.
-I always find that using a disposal the cook time in minimised, it’s difficult to control the heat and you won’t get the best result you can.
+With a portable, you will also be able to use the fuel you want.
+Using briquettes from Weber or the Australian Heat Beads, you will be able to get a long, non rushed cook.
+I always find that using a disposal BBQ the cooking time is minimised, it’s difficult to control the heat and you won’t get the best result you can.
 Anything you can do to make your cook easier will reap benefits in the quality of food you produce.

 Weber Go Anywhere Charcoal BBQ

 I own a Weber 57cm Mastertouch and a Weber Smokey Mountain.
-One of the things that impresses me with Weber BBQ’s is the build quality, so no surprise Weber was the brand I started to look at.
+One of the things that impressed me with Weber BBQ’s was the build quality, so no surprise Weber was the brand I started to look at.
 They offer 2 main models: the Weber Go Anywhere and the Weber Smokey Joe.
-Neither of these models are the cheapest out there but in the case of Weber Go Anywhere it had all the features I was looking for in a portable BBQ:
+Neither of these models is the cheapest out there but in the case of Weber Go Anywhere it had all the features I was looking for in a portable BBQ:

-- Portability – it is easy to transport and the rectangular size in very convenient;
+- Portability – it is easy to transport and the rectangular size is very convenient;

 - Good Cook Area – I like the rectangular design on this portable BBQ.
 Makes it easy to set up indirect and direct cooking zones if required;

 - A lid – I like to be able to cover my food when cooking to infuse it with the smoke.
 This lid will also hook on the side to provide a wind-break;